About the visitor sign-in kiosk

 Many of our busiest customers have two or three iPads on their front desk all paired to one location—and some have up eight or more!

-However, the Visitor kiosk will also operate in offline mode.
-This means that if your Wi-Fi connection temporarily drops, visitors can still sign-in, but their entries will be stored temporarily on the iPad.
-When the iPad reconnects to Wi-Fi, the entries will be uploaded to your dashboard.
+The Visitor kiosk can also operate in offline mode.
+Visitors can still sign in if your iPad is offline, but their entries will be stored temporarily on the iPad.
+Any stored entries will automatically appear on your visitor log when the iPad reconnects to Wi-Fi.